 End.

-Lastly, a few things to note when investing in the US.
+A few things to note when investing in the US.
 You should know by now that Malaysians are taxed a 30% withholding tax as foreigners by the USA.
 Which is why dividend investing isn’t that great when investing in the US.

 Instead, I focus on capital gains there.
 Because as Malaysians, we don’t pay capital gains tax like our US counterparts.
 I leave dividend investing to local stocks, and focus on growth and capital gains in the US.